 It is almost Thanksgiving or turkey day as I like to think of it.
 Here are some fun facts about wild turkeys.

 Most Americans like to celebrate Thanksgiving by having a nice meal with the family.
-That meal almost always includes a nice, tasty turkey.
+That meal almost always includes a tasty turkey.
+Most of the year I don’t think much about turkeys, but this holiday gets me thinking about these birds.
 Did you know that there are now wild turkeys in most states, including the Rocky Mountain states?

 About Wild Turkeys

-They are large, plump bird with a small head at the top of a long neck.
-They tend to live in forests, but also near the edges of fields and meadows.
+They are large, plump birds with a small head at the top of a long neck.
+They tend to live in forests, but also near the edges of fields and meadows with forest nearby.

 Wild Turkeys In The Past and Today

-Even though people sill eat a lot of turkey these days, the majority of those are birds that were raised for that purpose as opposed to wild ones.
+Since most birds eaten now are raised birds as opposed to wild ones the population of wild turkeys has increased.
 Between 1966 and 2014 the wild turkey populations increased sharply.
-Now there are wild ones in all US States except for Alaska.
+Now there are wild turkeys in all US States except for Alaska.

-They spend most of their time during the daytime on the ground searching for food.
-But, at night they fly up into trees and roost in groups.
+They spend most of their time during the day on the ground searching for food.
+They walk around scratching at the ground, looking for nuts, berries, insects, and snails.
+But, at night they fly up into trees and roost (a roost is a resting spot for birds at night) in groups.

-In the spring, males puff themselves into balls and gobble away in order to attract a female.
+In the spring, like many other animals, the males will do a lot to attract a female.
+The males puff themselves out to look big and gobble away in order to attract a female.
+Read this other post about bird courtship behaviors.

 They mostly walk, but they can fly.
 When they are threatened, the females tend to fly and the males tend to run away.